Asit Kumar Haldar: Poetry

 Haldar was a budding poet throughout his life.
 He translated Kalidasa's Meghadoota ("Cloud messenger") and Ritusamhara (Cycle of the seasons) into Bengali from Sanskrit.
 He also illustrated numerous poems in visual art, including twelve from Omar Khayyam.
 His art on the Buddha and the History of India fell under this poetic umbrella.
 He is also the author of various books in Bengali, viz.
 Ajanta (A travelogue to the Caves of Ajanta), Ho-der Galpo (The life and culture of the Ho tribe), Bagh Guha and Ramgarh (Another travelogue to the Bagh Cave and Ramgarh in Central India, etc. A newly annotated edition of Ajanta has recently been published by Lalmati, Kolkata, with annotations, additions and photographs by Prasenjit Dasgupta and Soumen Paul.
 A newly annotated edition of Bagguha and Ramgarh written by Asit Kumar Halder has been published by New Age Publishers, Kolkata, with annotations, additions and photographs by Prasenjit Dasgupta and Soumen Paul.

 Tributes

 Haldar was the first Indian to be appointed as the principal of a Government Art School.
 He was also the first Indian to be elected a Fellow of the Royal Society of Arts, London in 1934.
 The Allahabad Museum opened a large "Haldar Hall" with many of his works in 1938.

+He was the mentor of eminent artist Prof. Sukhvir Sanghal, who studied under him and later served as the principal of the Lucknow School of Arts and Crafts in Lucknow.